ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 {: #vc_addingremovingservers-removing-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. In the **vCenter Server Instances** table, click the instance for which you want to contract capacity.
+2. In the **vCenter Server instances** table, click the instance for which you want to contract capacity.
 3. Click **Infrastructure** on the left navigation pane.
-4. In the **CLUSTERS** table, click the cluster from which you want to remove ESXi servers.
+4. In the **Clusters** table, click the cluster from which you want to remove ESXi servers.
-5. In the **ESXi Servers** section, select the servers that you want to remove and click **Remove**.
+5. In the **ESXi servers** section, select the servers that you want to remove and click **Remove**.

 ### Results after you remove ESXi servers
 {: #vc_addingremovingservers-removing-results}

-1. You might experience a slight delay on the console, while the instance status changes from **Ready to Use** to **Modifying**.
+1. You might experience a slight delay on the console, while the instance status changes from **Ready to use** to **Modifying**.
 Allow the operation to fully complete before you make more changes to the instance.
 2. You are notified by email that your request to remove ESXi servers is being processed.
 On the console, the status of the cluster that is associated with the ESXi servers is changed to **Modifying**.
 3. The ESXi servers are fully reclaimed by {{site.data.keyword.cloud_notm}} infrastructure at the end of the {{site.data.keyword.cloud_notm}} infrastructure billing cycle, which is typically 30 days.